-Even venerable companies like Apple that have traditionally scored high customer satisfaction numbers have a history of releasing revision A products with high incidents of failure, from the very first scratch-prone iPod Nano to iPhone 4 “antennagate” to iPhone 6 “bendgate” and many others.
+Even venerable companies like Apple that have traditionally scored high customer satisfaction numbers have a history of releasing revision A products with high incidents of failure, from the very first scratch-prone iPod Nano to iPhone 4 “antennagate” to iPhone 6 “bendgate” to iPhone12’ “green tint screen” and many others.

 You can (and absolutely should) do everything in your power to minimize face time with issues that accompany new hardware.
 Why stick your neck out for bragging rights to new hardware?

 As decisionmakers for your organization’s technology purchase, succumbing to the newest bauble can potentially wreak havoc on your life.
-If you’ve any doubt, just look at the story of Peak Hosting, a company that filed for bankruptcy after spending a fortune upgrading their systems to new and buggy hardware, losing their biggest customer, and facing a lawsuit as a result.
+If you’ve any doubt, just look at the story of Peak Hosting, a company that filed for bankruptcy in 2016 after spending a fortune upgrading its systems to new and buggy hardware, losing its biggest customer, and facing a lawsuit as a result.